OriginTrail/ot-node/tools/local-network-setup/README.md

 ========================

 The Local Network Setup tool will  set up the configuration files for the nodes and start the nodes in separate windows.
-From there you're ready to send API calls to your local nodes and test new features on the ot-node.
+From there you're ready to send API calls to your local nodes and test new features on the ot-node.<br/>

 **Note: This tool is an internal tool used by the OriginTrail team and thus is developed for our workflow, meaning that it currently only supports MacOS**, but we encourage you to adapt it for your workflow as well.